eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- At least 5 years demonstrated results in areas of Operations Research and/or Supply Chain Projects (inventory optimization, network design, and S&OP) in sophisticated and complex environments including the use of simulation and modeling tools (Llamasoft, CPLEX, Gurobi, or other similar)
 	- At least 5 years performing data analytics and modeling with advanced languages (e.g. Python or R)
 + skill set:
-	- Minimum of 3 years’ delivery experience in advanced modeling environment: strong understanding of statistical concepts and predictive modeling. (e.g., AI neural networks, multi-scalar dimensional models, logistic regression techniques, machine-based learning, big data platforms, SQL, etc.).
+	- Minimum of 3 years' delivery experience in advanced modeling environment: strong understanding of statistical concepts and predictive modeling. (e.g., AI neural networks, multi-scalar dimensional models, logistic regression techniques, machine-based learning, big data platforms, SQL, etc.).
-	- Minimum 3 years’ experience with predictive analytics tools, including at least two of the following: R, SAS, Alteryx, Python, Spark, and Tableau.
+	- Minimum 3 years' experience with predictive analytics tools, including at least two of the following: R, SAS, Alteryx, Python, Spark, and Tableau.
 	- Experience in the following areas: Applied Statistics/Econometrics, Statistical Programming, Database Management & Operations, Digital, Comparative Effectiveness Research.
 	- Possess a blend of marketing acumen, consulting expertise and analytical capabilities that can create value and insights for our clients.
 + skill set: